-SIZE size-specification;
+SIZE size-specification ;

-You use the SIZE statement to specify the size of the design, which is the number of runs in the design.
+The SIZE statement specifies the size of the design, which is the number of runs in the design.
 The SIZE statement is required for designs of less than a full replicate (for example, fractional factorial designs).
 By default, the design consists of one full replication of all possible combinations of the factors.